Bible translation issues plus is Jesus the archangel Michael or is He God Himself?

 - "But about the Son he says, 'Your throne, O God, will last forever and ever" --

 Hebrews 1:8.
-Isn't the Son here being clearly addressed as "God"?
-You cannot come to any
+Isn't the Son being clearly addressed as "God" in this verse?
+You cannot come to

-writer has talked about what angels are and then uses the linking word "but."
+writer talked about what angels are and then uses the linking word "but."
 Doesn't that

 conjunction "but" signal that the writer is no longer talking about angels (even archangels)?